shashwatmaharjan/email-enhancer-deepseek-coder-v2/README.md

 ## License

 This project is licensed under the MIT License for the code developed in this repository.
-However, it also incorporates the use of the Gemma model via the `ollama` CLI, which is subject to a separate license.
-Users are required to follow the licensing terms associated with the Gemma model.
+However, it also incorporates the use of the Deepseek model via the `ollama` CLI, which is subject to a separate license.
+Users are required to follow the licensing terms associated with the Deepseek model.

-For more information on the Gemma model and its licensing, please refer to the official [Gemma model page on Ollama's website](https://ollama.com/library/gemma).
+For more information on the Deepseek model and its licensing, please refer to the official [Deepseek model page on Ollama's website](https://ollama.com/library/deepseek-v2.5).